DavidLucha/StimControl/README.md

 ### StimControl QOL
 - [ ] for loadprotocol etc. - only do it if not already assigned or "select new" has been pressed
+- [ ] make more robust to mismatches between hardware and software

 ### Widefield GUI
 - [x] jank when changing bin size / folders / etc.